SpenceKonde/megaTinyCore/README.md

 # Features

 ### Serial (UART) Support
 All of these parts have a single hardware serial port (UART).
-It works exactly like the one on official Arduino boards.
+It works exactly like the one on official Arduino boards (except that there is no auto-reset, see note above about the lack of a reset pin).
 See the pinout charts for the location of the serial pins.
 Serial output for a few milliseconds after calling Serial.begin() seems to be off - if you are printing a message at the start of the sketch, add a small delay between Serial.begin() and your first Serial.print() call.

 Note: UART serial is broken on the x12 and x02 parts before version 1.0.3.

 ### SPI support
 All of these parts have a single hardware SPI peripheral.
 It works exactly like the one on official Arduino boards using the SPI.h library.
 See the pinout charts for the location of these pins.
 Note that the 8-pin parts (412, 212, 402, 204) do not have a specific SS pin.

 ### I2C (TWI) support
 All of these parts have a single hardware I2C (TWI) peripheral.
 It works exactly like the one on official Arduino boards using the Wire.h library.
 See the pinout charts for the location of these pins.

 Note: I2C (TWI) is broken on the x12 and x02 parts before version 1.0.3.

 ### PWM support
 The core provides hardware PWM (analogWrite) support.
 On the 8-pin parts (412, 212, 402, 204), only a single PWM pin is available (this is a hardware limitation - if you don't like it, direct your complaints to Atmel/Microchip).
 On all other parts except the x16 and x17 series, 6 PWM pins are available, driven by Timer A. The type B timers cannot be used for additional PWM pins - their output pins are the same as those available with Timer A. See the pinout charts for a list of which pins support PWM.